AsadAyub947/TB-Vitar/README.md

 PASCAL VOC bounding-box annotations are provided for all 800 TB-positive cases (799 valid boxes, 99.9% coverage).
 A stratified 70/15/15 train/val/test split with `seed=42` yields **5,880 / 1,260 / 1,260 images**, preserving the 9.5% TB-positive rate throughout all splits.

 > **Note:** CNN baselines (A–C) are evaluated on the full 1,260-sample test set (9.5% TB+).
-VLM models D and E are evaluated on a balanced 260-sample set (180 positive, 80 negative); Improvement F on a balanced 200-sample set (including 40 localization pairs).
+VLM models D and E are evaluated on a balanced 260-sample set (180 positive, 80 negative); F on a balanced 200-sample set (including 40 localization pairs).
 Direct cross-group accuracy comparisons must account for these different evaluation distributions.

 ---